-Lesser sides, even the United teams of the last four years, would not have come away from the south coast with victory, but Jose Mourinho has drilled this side well, which means that they can come away from such places with the job done.
+Lesser sides, even the United teams of the last four years, would not have come away from the south coast with a victory, but Jose Mourinho has drilled this side well, so they can go to such places and get the job done.

-The fact that they had to go to a back five for the final part of the game and were somewhat camped in their own penalty area for it won’t have pleased the Portuguese, but the fact that they held out and didn’t really offer up too many clear chances to their opponents will please him greatly.
+That they had to go to a back five for the final part of the game and were camped in their own penalty area for it won’t have pleased the Portuguese manager, but the fact that they held out and didn’t really offer up too many clear chances to their opponents will please him greatly.

 Symptomatic of determination

-Phil Jones and Eric Bailly showed the kind of solidity that Mourinho demands, with the Englishman in particular putting in one of his best ever performances in what has been an up and down time at United.
+Phil Jones and Eric Bailly showed the solidity that Mourinho demands, with the Englishman, in particular, putting in one of his best performances in what has been an up and down time at United.